ansys/pyfluent/doc/source/user_guide/solver_settings.rst

 Selecting steady or transient
 -----------------------------
-The following example shows a comparison between the TUI command and the python code for enabling and disabling the steady and unsteady solution model.
+The following example shows a comparison between the TUI commands and the Python code for enabling and disabling the steady and unsteady solution model.

-TUI command
+**TUI command**

 .. code:: scheme

     /define/models/steady yes
     /define/models/unsteady_1st_order yes

-Python command
+**Python code**

 .. code:: python